 We recommend buying your domain right away because even if launching a business website isn’t on your radar right now, it will be soon.

 Using a New York Assumed Name (DBA)

-A New York DBA (doing business as), also known as an assumed name, is any registered name that a business operates under that isn't its legal business name.
-An assumed name can be used by any type of business, including a sole proprietorship, partnership, or limited liability company (LLC).
+A New York DBA (doing business as), also known as an assumed name, is any registered name that a company operates under that isn't its legal business name.
+An assumed name can be used by any type of business entity, including a sole proprietorship, partnership, or limited liability company.

 Learn how to get a DBA in our New York DBA guide.